Dimchikkk/revel/DSL.md

 # presentation_auto_next_if VARIABLE VALUE  # command renamed; see presentation_auto_next_if command documentation
 ```

-`text_bind` keeps the element text and string variable in sync—when the user finishes editing the bound element, the variable is updated and any `on variable` handlers run. `position_bind` updates the referenced string variable with the element's canvas coordinates (e.g. `"420,180"`) whenever the element is moved, which is useful for drag/match activities.
+`text_bind` keeps the element text and string variable in sync - when the user finishes editing the bound element, the variable is updated and any `on variable` handlers run. `position_bind` updates the referenced string variable with the element's canvas coordinates (e.g. `"420,180"`) whenever the element is moved, which is useful for drag/match activities.

 `presentation_auto_next_if` lets you automatically advance to the next presentation slide once a variable reaches a target value (numeric or string).
-This is handy for quizzes—set a counter or status variable in response to user actions, then register the auto-advance trigger.
+This is handy for quizzes - set a counter or status variable in response to user actions, then register the auto-advance trigger.

 `add` updates an existing numeric variable; declare all variables with `int` or `real` before using them in commands or interpolations.